junxit/us-congress-bills-114/bill.md

   >     - **(C)** provide a means to differentiate between individuals authorized to have access to an entire secure area and individuals authorized access to only a particular portion of a secure area.
   >   - **(2)** *Factors* The Administrator shall consider the following factors when establishing the screening model described in paragraph (1):
   >     - **(A)** Whether and how often employees at airports require employment-related access to Secure Identification Display Areas, Airport Operations Areas, or secure areas.
-  >     - **(B)** The ability of each airport operator to reduce employee entry and exit points to a mutually agreed upon minimum number of such entry and exit points necessary to maintain airport operations.
+  >     - **(B)** The ability of each airport operator to reduce employee entry and exit points to a mutually agreed-upon minimum number of such entry and exit points necessary to maintain airport operations.
   >     - **(C)** In consultation with airport operators, the ability of the Administration to create a randomization plan for screening at the defined operational minimum entry and exit points at airports which maximizes the deterrent effect of screening efforts.
   > - **(b)** *Disqualifying offenses*
   >   - **(1)** *In general* Not later than 180 days after the date of the enactment of this section, the Administrator, in consultation with the Director of the Federal Bureau of Investigation, labor organizations representing aviation, ground, and cabin crew workers, and the Aviation Security Advisory Committee, shall conduct an aviation security risk-based review of the disqualifying criminal offenses codified in sections 1542.209 and 1544.229 of title 49, Code of Federal Regulations, to determine the appropriateness of such offenses as a basis for denying to an employee a credential that allows unescorted access to Secure Identification Display Areas of airports.
 Such review shall consider the following: